-- Twelve semester hours, composed of courses HIS 101-102 History of Western Civilization and HIS 211-212.
-History of the United States. - Twenty-one semester hours, to be chosen from the remainder of the History courses (300-400 level), excluding HIS 435 Social Studies Methods, or from those Political Science courses cross-listed for History credit, or from other closely related fields with the approval of the major professor. - 3.
-Three semester hours in oral communication chosen in consultation with an advisor. - 4.
+- Twelve semester hours, composed of courses HIS 101-102 History of Western Civilization or HIS 103-104 World Civilization and HIS 211-212 History of the United States. - 2.
+Twenty-one semester hours, to be chosen from the remainder of the History courses (300-400 level), excluding HIS 435 Social Studies Methods, or from those Political Science courses cross-listed for History credit, or from other closely related fields with the approval of the major professor. - Three semester hours in oral communication chosen in consultation with an advisor. - 4.
 Select a minor in consultation with advisor. - 5.
 Take the major area field examination approved by the department for this degree program during the final semester before graduation.